irandeno/paradise/README.md

     tokenizer.tokenize("three"); // => [ { type: "triple", value: "three" } ]
     ```

-  - `options`: Matcher can be an object with some customizations
+  - `options` Matcher can be an object with some customizations

     ```typescript
     import { Tokenizer } from "https://deno.land/x/paradise@0.2.0/tokenizer/mod.ts";